mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 but the client is wrong about its type, thus an immediate re-check is likely to provide useful information.

-For single-threaded clients, in the case of a "not master" error, the client MUST mark the topology as "stale" so the next server selection scans all servers.
+For single-threaded clients, in the case of a "not master" or "node is shutting down" error, the client MUST mark the topology as "stale" so the next server selection scans all servers.
 For a "node is recovering" error, single-threaded clients MUST NOT mark the topology as "stale".
 If a node is recovering for some time, an immediate scan may not gain useful information.

 The following subset of "node is recovering" errors is defined to be "node is shutting down" errors: